The best hotels in Alicante

 Casco Antiguo vs. El Barrio: Which Old Town area is right for you?

 Casco Antiguo is where most visitors want to be. and for good reason.
 You're steps from the Explanada de España, 8 minutes walk from Postiguet Beach, and surrounded by restaurants on Calle Mayor and Plaza del Abad.
-It's lively without being chaotic, and the hotel quality here is genuinely high for the price.
+It's lively without being chaotic, and the accommodation quality here is genuinely high for the price.

 El Barrio sits directly above Casco Antiguo, climbing toward Barrio de Santa Cruz and the castle walls.
 It's quieter, a bit more local, and typically $20-30/night cheaper for comparable rooms.
 Good call if you want character without paying Casco Antiguo premiums. just know you're adding 5-8 minutes of uphill walking to get back at night.